Assupol’s unique funeral benefit revolutionises with market-leading features

 Cover yourself and your family within minutes from your cellphone, tablet or computer

 Planning ahead makes all the difference.
 And with Assupol’s new instantFuneral Plan, you can cover yourself and your family within minutes from your cellphone, tablet or computer.
-The product provides a benefit amount to cover the costs of a funeral when a life-insured person dies.
+The product provides a benefit amount to cover the costs of a funeral when a life insured – the person for whom a death benefit is paid.

 You can take out insurance on your own life or on the lives of others who are recognised by law as being worthy of insurance protection, or insurable interest, such as your spouse, children, parents and other family members.
 A friend, neighbour or work colleague would not qualify as insurable interest.

-Policyholders can choose between the Single Plan or the Family Plan, which includes the main life-insured person, one spouse and any dependant children under the age of 21 years.
-The Paid-up Feature is a standard feature included in the Assupol instantFuneral Plan where the main life-insured person is younger than 55 at the start of the benefit.
+Policyholders can choose between the Single Plan or the Family Plan, which includes the main life insured, one spouse and any dependant children under the age of 21 years.
+The Paid-up Feature is a standard feature included in the Assupol instantFuneral Plan where the main life insured is younger than 55 at the start of the benefit.
 No medical tests or declarations of health are required.

 instantFuneral Plan benefits start on the first day of the month in which the first monthly premium is due, and all claims are paid in full within 24 hours.
 Instant Accident Death benefit, however, starts immediately for all the lives on your policy (once you’ve applied successfully).

-It’s important to note that a claim will not be paid out if the life-insured person’s death is caused or accelerated directly or indirectly by war, civil commotion or terrorist activity, or if the life-insured person dies while committing a criminal act.
-It will also not be paid if the life-insured person commits suicide within 12 months after the start of the policy benefits.
+It’s important to note that a claim will not be paid out if the life insured’s death is caused or accelerated directly or indirectly by war, civil commotion or terrorist activity, or if the life insured dies while committing a criminal act.
+It will also not be paid if the life insured commits suicide within 12 months after the start of the policy benefits.

 Optional extras